matracy/startup/README.md

 After missing the due-date for the deliverable, I decided that the easiest path would simply be to complete the Login deliverable, and submit both at the same time.
 After all, the Login deliverable only concerns proper persistance of information, but this is everything else.
 Because of this, it should be able to grade them independantly, despite concurrent development.
+### Notice of out-of-order submission
+As of 23 November 2024, this deliverable is not entirely ready (see TODO section), but I don't think its incompleteness should hold back the completed Login deliverable.

 ## Startup Login deliverable
 ### Modifications